-The initiative to a papyrus collection in Oslo was taken by professor Samson Eitrem, who went to Egypt in 1910 and acquired 11 papyrus fragments and 5 ostraca for his private collection.
+The initiative to a papyrus collection in Oslo was taken by professor Samson Eitrem, who traveled to Egypt in 1910 and acquired 11 papyrus fragments and 5 ostraca for his private collection.
 These items were later (in the 1930s) donated to the Oslo collection.
-The First World War put a temporary end to Eitrem´s plans for a papyrus collection in Oslo, and not until 1920 was he able to make a second trip to Egypt.
+The First World War put a temporary end to Eitrem´s plans for a papyrus collection in Oslo, and not until the autumn of 1920 was he able to make a second trip to Egypt.
 This time he had raised funds from various sources (The University Jubilee Fund, The Nansen Fund) for the acquisition of papyri for the University of Oslo, to be housed in the University Library.
 The 1920 purchases, from antiquity dealers and natives in Cairo and Fayûm, numbered 483 papyri, mostly fragments, but among them was also the roll of magical texts with illustrations, in 1925 published by Eitrem as P. Oslo 1.

 Through joint acquisitions with other institutions (British Museum, the Michigan, Columbia and Princeton universities) in the 1920s, more items were added to the collection.
 (More substantial information about how this consortium aquired papyri is given in the article "From Egypt to Ann Arbor: the Building of the Papyrus Collection" by Arthur E.R.Boak, www.lib.umich.edu/pap/introduction/from_egypt_1.html)

-During his stay in Egypt Amundsen acquired several papyri for the collection, purchased through various dealers in Cairo and the Fayum.
-In 1936 Eitrem was in Egypt and bought various collections of papyri for the Oslo collection, and except for a small number of items bought from Nahman junior by Professor H. Ludin Janssen in 1954, Eitrem's acquisitions of 1936 were the last purchases made for the Oslo collection.
+During his stay in Egypt Amundsen acquired several papyri for the collection, purchased through various dealers in Cairo, the Fayum and Oxyrhynchus.
+In 1936 Eitrem was in Egypt and bought various collections of papyri for the Oslo collection.
+Except for a small number of items bought from Nahman junior by the historian of religion H. Ludin Janssen in 1954, Eitrem's acquisitions of 1936 were the last purchases made for the Oslo collection.

 The papyri were inventoried by Leiv Amundsen, and numbered originally 1662 pieces.
 Later a few more were inventoried, originating from mummy cartonnage.
 In 1992 professor Knut Kleve and conservator Brynjulv Fosse initiated a project of cleaning and glassing about 1400 papyri which up till then had been kept between double sheets without further protection.
-During this process, quite a few papyrus fragments which were kept in boxes without any clue as to provenance and contents, and thought to be just worthless scraps, were also cleaned and glassed.
+During this process, quite a few papyrus fragments which were kept in boxes without any clue as to provenance and contents, and thought to be worthless scraps, were also cleaned and glassed.
 They were given inventory numbers, but have as yet not been properly inventoried.

-P.Oslo. inv.
-1413 consists of fragments of unknown Greek tragic texts with musical notation, originally published in SO31 (1955) 1-81 by L. Amundsen, S. Eitrem and R. P. Winnington-Ingram, and recently included in Documents of ancient Greek music, by E. Pöhlmann and M. L. West (2001).
+Unique is also P.Oslo. inv.
+1413, fragments of unknown Greek tragic texts with musical notation, originally published in SO 31 (1955) 1-81 by L. Amundsen, S. Eitrem and R. P. Winnington-Ingram, and included in Documents of Ancient Greek Music, eds.
+E. Pöhlmann and M. L. West (2001).